Mostafa-wael/SWE-Essentials/README.md

 - **Authentication**: This is the process of verifying the identity of a user.
 Learn about:
   - Username & Password: The most common form of authentication.
   - Multi-Factor Authentication (MFA): Adds a second layer of authentication, typically using a code sent to the user’s phone or an authentication app.
-  - OAuth2: A popular protocol for third-party authentication (e.g., logging in with Google, Facebook).
+  - OAuth2: A popular protocol for third-party authentication (e.g., logging in with Google, or Facebook).
 - **Authorization**: This process determines what an authenticated user is allowed to do.
 Learn about:
   - Role-Based Access Control (RBAC): Users are assigned roles that define their permissions.
   - Access Control Lists (ACL): A more fine-grained approach where specific permissions are assigned to individual resources.